-The Simulacrum was then developed by Health Data Insight (HDI) CiC in partnership with AstraZeneca (AZ) and IQVIA.
+The Simulacrum was developed by Health Data Insight (HDI) CiC in partnership with AstraZeneca (AZ) and IQVIA.
 HDI have been responsible for building the synthetic database, while AZ and IQVIA have guided the development by providing data science, oncology and technology expertise.
 Additionally, AZ and IQVIA have been responsible for testing the Simulacrum to ensure it meets researcher’s needs.

 The development of the Simulacrum has also been supported by the National Cancer Registration and Analysis Service (NCRAS) within Public Health England (PHE), who hold the real cancer registry data on which the synthetic Simulacrum dataset is based.
 All the development work has been conducted on anonymous data released with the approval of PHE’s Office for Data Release.